Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

 ## Coursework Project Tasks

-Create a program using the Arduino and Atmel Studio IDE.
+Create a small program using the Arduino and Atmel Studio IDE.
 Using C programming language in Arduino and low-level programming language in Atmel, create a complex project by using multiple Arduino components and code the functionality of the program into the Arduino motherboard and Atmel AVR board.